 As stated earlier, the Dinghy complete longboard comes with quality wheels, bearings and trucks as opposed to generic, no-name components.
-The deck, trucks and wheels were designed together to ensure full compatibilty and precise engineering for the complete longboard.
+The deck, trucks, and wheels were designed together to ensure full compatibility and precise engineering for the complete longboard.

 The price for the complete, normally around $130, is actually lower than the sum of its components (around $150 between the deck, trucks, wheels, bearings, risers, hardware, and grip tape).

-The Dinghy comes in 3 different sizes to accomodate smaller riders :
+The Dinghy comes in 3 different sizes to accommodate smaller riders :

 - 28.5″ length, 8″ width, 14.6″ wheelbase

 - 24″ length, 6.5″ width, 14″ wheelbase – for featherweight riders

 Aside from the deck, all size models use the same components.